yuchesc/sczip/README.md

 # ScZip

-Simple zip archive (files compresses recursively) for Scala.
+Simple zip archive (files compresses recursively) library for Scala.

 ## How to use